dart-archive/coverage/README.md

 #### Formatting coverage data

 ```
-pub global run coverage:format_coverage --packages=app_package/.packages -i coverage.json
+dart pub global run coverage:format_coverage --package=app_package -i coverage.json
 ```

-or if the `pub global run` exectuables are on your PATH,
+or if the `dart pub global run` exectuables are on your PATH,

 ```
-format_coverage --packages=app_package/.packages -i coverage.json
+format_coverage --package=app_package -i coverage.json
 ```

-where `app_package` is the path to the package whose coverage is being collected.
+where `app_package` is the path to the package whose coverage is being collected (defaults to the current working directory).
 If `--sdk-root` is set, Dart SDK coverage will also be output.

 #### Ignore lines from coverage